rgon/accountr/README.md

 # accountr

-A webdav simple ticket-storage system to ease accounting later on.
-Connets to a webdav server (like the one running inside nextcloud).
+A simple ticket-storage system to ease accounting later on.
+Connects to a webdav server (like the one running inside nextcloud).

 Stores credentials and options in localStorage.
 Has no server-side components (yet).